BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 6. Monitoring and reporting

 You want to see real-time data on whether your warm-up emails are landing in inbox or spam.
-Some tools show this broken down by ESP (Gmail vs. Outlook vs. Yahoo), which is genuinely useful for diagnosing provider-specific issues.
-If a tool doesn’t show you placement data, you’re flying blind.
+Some tools show this broken down by ESP (Gmail vs. Outlook vs. Yahoo), which is genuinely useful for diagnosing provider-specific inbox placement issues.
+If a tool does not show you placement data, you are flying blind.

 7. Authentication check